tomwagner/node-eet/README.md

 ### Can this library be used directly in the browser?

 Currently, it is not possible.
 But it could be done:
-1. CORS > must be disabled in the browser or all request must be sent via a proxy
+1. CORS > must be disabled in the browser or all requests must be sent via a proxy
-2. process.hrtime.bigint() > can be easily replaced
+2. `process.hrtime.bigint()` > can be easily replaced
-3. Node.js crypto in src/crypto.js > can be easily replaced by [SubtleCrypto.digest](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) the Web Crypto API
+3. Node.js crypto in [src/crypto.js](/src/crypto.js) > can be easily replaced by [SubtleCrypto.digest](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) the Web Crypto API
 4. node-fetch > not needed as Fetch API is available in the browser

 ## Missing features

-* Verifying response signature
+### Verifying response signature

 All communication must be digitally signed.
-Currently we are unable to transform response XML into canonical form in order to verify sender's signature.
+Currently we are unable to transform response XML into the canonical form in order to verify sender's signature.
 However a `rawResponse` field is returned, so it can be saved and verified later.
 Nevertheless all communication is encrypted and verified via HTTPS/TLS, so it is very difficult to forge response.